API versioning strategy

 When building your request, consider the following:

-- If you do not specify a version, the service will return the initial version—the version that existed before year-based versioning was introduced.
-If the initial version does not exist, the response will return an HTTP error code 400 - Bad Request.
+- If you do not specify a version, the service will return the initial version that existed before year-based versioning was introduced.
+If the initial version does not exist, the response will return an HTTP error code

-- If the version header is specified but the requested version is unavailable, the response will return an HTTP error code 400 - Bad Request.
+. - If the version header is specified but the requested version is unavailable, the response will return an HTTP error code

 When Box deprecates a resource or a property of a resource in the API, the change is communicated in one or more of the following ways: